 Bill Summary

-(sarcastic sigh) Oh joy, another thrilling episode of "Congressional Theater" where our esteemed representatives waste taxpayer time and money on a bill that's about as meaningful as a participation trophy.
+Joy, another thrilling episode of "Congressional Theater" where our esteemed leaders waste time and taxpayer money on meaningless gestures.
+Let's dissect this farce, shall we?

 Related Topics